Breast Cancer Information

-Breast cancer is a scary diagnosis, not matter your age or stage of life.
+Breast cancer is a scary diagnosis, no matter your age or stage of life.
 However, major advances in the detection and treatment of breast cancer have forever changed the landscape of this disease.
+Learn more about breast cancer and mammography services offered in Sentara's Northern Virginia Comprehensive Breast Centers below.

 Sentara Northern Virginia Comprehensive Breast Center, which has been designated a Breast Imaging Center of Excellence by the American College of Radiology (ACR), includes three locations:

-Designed with the unique needs of women in mind to ensure comfort and privacy, Sentara offers breast imaging expertise.
+Sentara offers breast imaging expertise designed with the unique needs of women in mind to ensure comfort and privacy.
 We’ll provide you and your doctor with timely access to screening and diagnostic services, test results, and consultations.

 • Digital Mammography with Computer-Aided Detection (CAD) – Provides rapid, high-resolution images with less radiation than analog mammography.
 The digital mammogram images can easily be transferred to another location or to your healthcare practitioner.
 CAD assists the radiologist with examining each mammogram for suspicious calcifications and masses, adding another interpretive component to each study.